-Also, be sure to check out the Submission Toolbox for every category which includes tools (such as the logo end slate and the title slide template) that are required with your film submission, and resources to help you with the content of your film.
+Also, be sure to check out the Submission Toolbox for each category which includes tools (such as the logo end slate and the title slide template) that are required with your film submission, and resources to help you with the content of your film or art.

 - Suicide Prevention Toolbox